GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 3. A fallback default value specified above.
 The only case where this is not available is :code:`shape`, in which case an exception is raised.

-If :code:`copy=False` and neither :code:`data` nor :code:`device_data` are provided, the other arguments are used to allocate an appropriate buffer without initialization (equivalent to call :code:`empty()`).
-If :code:`data` or :code:`device_data` is provided, the consistency of the parameters with the buffers is validated.

-If the field is not 3-D, as indicated by :code:`axes`, the length of parameters :code:`aligned_index` and :code:`shape`, may either be of length 3 or of the actual dimension of the storage, where the not needed entries are ignored in the latter case.

 .. _domain_and_halo: